couchbaselabs/dcp-documentation/commands/add-stream.md

 #Add Stream (opcode 0x51)

-Sent the consumer to tell the consumer to initiate a stream request with the producer.
+Sent to the consumer to tell the consumer to initiate a stream request with the producer.

 The request: